junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Bobby stands awkwardly closest to the entry, Ash leans against the sofa, Ellen and Jo wander around the kitchen, and a few other familiar-faced ex-hunters and Roadhouse frequents occupy the dining room.
 They look just like how they used to be before they were gone: Bobby with his favorite baseball cap, Ash in his nerdy sleeveless shirt, Ellen in her jacket, Jo with her jeans.

-Jody says, "I told Alex and Claire to stay in their rooms for the time being, just not to complicate things, before we sort this out."
+Jody tells them quietly, "Alex and Claire are in Omaha for the weekend for a Radiohead concert.
+At least that should make things slightly easier without them jumping on ghosts or loading salt guns."

+"Glad they weren't in the Los Angeles concert," Cas says plainly.
+Jody nods slightly.

 Dean stares at the crowd dumbly, mouth gaped, not knowing what to say.

 The four of them even look out of place now, for being not-ghost.

-"Bobby," Dean says, slow, voice hoarse.
+"Bobby," Dean says, slow, his voice hoarse.
 He looks at them, one at a time.
 "Ellen, Jo, Ash."

 He doesn't even know all those other old hunters' names, some of them might even have passed before he's old enough for beer from Roadhouse, other names jump out from his childhood memory.
 "Caleb, Pastor Jim..."
 His voice chokes.
 He hasn't seen many of them for more than ten or even twenty years now.